BDC Hamburger Icon

 If you’re considering implementing a VoIP system, many setups offer helpful business features that can benefit your organization enormously.
 Here are some of the most useful VoIP features.

 • Voicemail and voicemail transcription: You aren’t always going to be able to answer the phone, and no one wants to have to listen to a voicemail two or three times to get the relevant information.
-Voicemail transcription makes it easier to get the gist of the message without picking up your phone.
+Voicemail transcription makes it easier to get the gist of the message without listening to it.

 • Call forwarding: Take your VoIP phone number with you with the tap of a button.
 Call forwarding lets you connect to your VoIP line wherever you have internet access, and it often works with mobile phones.

-• Find/Follow Me: If you’re getting a lot of calls but can’t answer all of them yourself, a Find Me and Follow Me system can push your calls to preset contacts.
-If none of these individuals are available, the call gets shuffled back to your voicemail.
+• Find/Follow Me: If you’re getting a lot of calls but can’t answer all of them yourself, a Find Me and Follow Me system can push your calls to preset contacts – other members of your staff.
+If none of these individuals is available, the call gets shuffled back to your voicemail.

 • Do Not Disturb: If you can’t take a phone call, the Do Not Disturb function keeps your phone quiet, automatically sending calls to your voicemail.

 • Hold systems and hold music: If you must put a call on hold, having a hold system is much more efficient than setting down the receiver and hoping the caller can’t hear you.
-A hold system with a music function is professional and courteous.
+A hold system with a music function is professional and courteous and expected for established businesses.

-• Conference features: VoIP ensures successful conference calls with features that let you hold multiple conversations without needing additional programs like Zoom.
+• Conference features: VoIP ensures successful conference calls with features that let you hold multiple conversations without needing an additional program like Zoom.

-• Interactive voice response: IVR is the automated menu you may hear when you call a business.
-This is a valuable tool for answering basic questions, especially for businesses that receive a high volume of calls.
+• Interactive voice response (IVR): IVR is the automated menu you may hear when you call a business (sometimes known as an auto attendant).
+This is a valuable tool for answering basic customer questions, especially for companies that receive a high volume of calls.

 • Operator panels: A VoIP-enabled operator panel keeps track of incoming calls and where they need to go.
 This is helpful for businesses that receive many phone calls that must be transferred to multiple recipients.